The Estate - Our Wild Side

 Across the dam wall you will encounter over 28 species of game.
 These range from small duiker to tall giraffe and from nocturnal porcupine and bush-babies to sable and eland .
 The area is suitable to driving and walking.
 When in this section take time to sit still and become part of your surroundings.
 Smell the sweet wet grass in the early morning.
 Watch the dung beetles cleaning up studiously.
 Touch the rough bark of the long camel thorn trees, listen to the snort of zebra.
 Enjoy nature.

-“…A bird doesn’t sing because it has an answer, it sings because it has a song…” – Maya Angelou
+“…A bird doesn’t sing because it has a voice, it sings because it has a song…” – Maya Angelou

 The game farms are also actively involved with the commercial breeding of threatened and rarer species.
 At present some 30 sable are in breeding program.
 This offers an unique opportunity to become intimate with one of the more sought after and rarer species of Southern Africa.